-You are vulnerable if you do not ensure that all user supplied input is properly escaped, or you do not verify it to be safe via server-side input validation, before including that input in the output page. (source)
+You are vulnerable if you do not ensure that all user-supplied input is properly escaped, or you do not verify it to be safe via server-side input validation, before including that input in the output page. (source)

-Go, just like any other multi-purpose programming language, has everything needed to mess with and make you vulnerable to XSS, despite the documentation being clear about using the html/template package.
-Quite easily, you can find "hello world" examples using net/http and io packages.
-And without realizing it, you're vulnerable to XSS.
+Go, just like any other multi-purpose programming language, has everything required in order to be vulnerable to a XSS attack, despite the clear documentation used in the html/template package.
+Quite easily, you can find 'hello world' examples using net/http and io packages and without realizing it, you're suddenly vulnerable to XSS.